mwiater1/clustra/README.md

 Clustra is a clustered smart home device system.

+Please check out the [Wiki][5] for more information on this project.

 ## Built With
 * [Gradle][1] - Build System.
 * [MaterializeCSS][2] - Front-end Framework